 Architectural Inspo: Landmark Shelter System, Denmark

-47 wood shelters pepper 17 sites along the Baltic coast
+A closer look at the 47 wood shelters that pepper 17 sites along the Baltic coast

 Denmark's South Fyn Archipelago is an area of deep beauty, with rolling coastlines and largely untouched wilderness jetting into the Baltic Sea.
 The area is a haven for bird watchers, outdoor enthusiasts and general wanderers looking for a bit of respite from the city.
 To offer everyone inclined to visit a unique place to rest for an afternoon or overnight, LUMO Architects designed a series of prefabricated, asymmetrical shelters to be open to the public all hours of the day, every day of the year.
 In total 47 independent shelters are spread between 17 different sites throughout the archipelago.